ryosk7/snapcher/README.md

 To make it easier for analysts, save the table name, column name, and data before and after changes as separate columns.

+The name of this gem comes from one of Hideo Kojima's game works, ["Snatcher"](https://en.wikipedia.org/wiki/Snatcher_(video_game)).

+It was the first of his game works to introduce cinematic direction, and "Snapcher" is also the first of my gem works.

 ## Supported

 ### Snapcher supports Ruby versions: